 2. Repurpose old content

 Coming across old content can feel like digging up a rare ruby in the midst of an Indiana Jones-style mission.

 You made this content and it should be there for you at the time you wrote it and for future use too.

 If you are aware of your content you can potentially prepare to recycle the content at another time.

-A good way to repurpose old content is to bring together all the “help” articles or “how to” articles that you’ve written and provide an article that is full of links to your other pieces.
+A good way to repurpose old content is to bring together all the “help” articles or “how-to” articles that you’ve written and provided an article that is full of links to your other pieces.
 For example, “Top 10 Tips to..” or “Our Guide to…”

 3. Update old posts